 - Write code in Node.js, Python, Java, Go, C#, or PHP.
 For details, see the FunctionGraph Developer Guide.

-- Alternatively, edit code inline, directly upload a ZIP file or JAR file, or upload a ZIP file from OBS.
+- Alternatively, edit code inline, directly upload a ZIP or JAR file, or upload a ZIP file from Object Storage Service (OBS).
 For details, see Table 2.

 - During function execution, FunctionGraph scales automatically based on the number of requests without the need for configurations.
 For details about the maximum number of function instances that can be run concurrently, see Function Running Resource Restrictions.